 Improper Storage of Samples

 The maintenance of oil sampling hardware and containers is very important for preventing contamination of samples.
 Additionally, it is common to overlook sample lid placement best practices.
-The sample container’s lid should not be snug, and, of course, the sample container should be clean.
+The sample container’s lid should be snug, and, of course, the sample container should be clean.
 Contamination can occur by failing to lid the sample jar or by placing the lid incorrectly.
 Also, if your sample leaks, you may receive an inaccurate or delayed analysis.

 Not Maintaining Oil Sampling Hardware

 To obtain accurate results from testing, you must maintain your sampling hardware.
 It is as simple as flushing sample lines and thoroughly cleaning containers.
 These steps are essential for ensuring a clean oil sample and more accurate analysis.
 Furthermore, the use of damaged sampling equipment can lead to contamination.
 So, inspect your sampling equipment before each use.

 Safe Oil Sampling